bsciretti/py10x-engine/README.md

 * -, that make A = A - X
 * x, that make A = A * X
 * :, that make A = A / X, also saves in R the rest of division
-* v, that make sqrt X, also saves in M 2(sqer(X))
+* v, that make sqrt X, also saves in M 2(sqrt(X))
+* S, take a number and puts it in M

 ### Print
 There are two instructions related to printing:
 * The # prints the value of the given register
 * The /# writes a blank line
 ### Register functions
-Register are like variables.
+Registers are like variables.
 Operation are beetween the main register (A and M) and a given register.
 Differently from Programma 101 the M register is not implied where there is no register in the command.
 * The >< exchanges the A register with the given register
 * The ! puts M in the given register
 * *Attention: A! gives the abs of A*
 * The ^ puts the given register in A

 ### Math